SM U-17 (Austria-Hungary): Operational history

 SM U-17 was commissioned into the Austro-Hungarian Navy on 6 October under the command of Linienschiffsleutnant Franz Skopinic.
 The boat patrolled the Italian coast out of Pola for most of the next two months, interrupted by engine repairs in mid November.
-On 9 December, Skopinic was succeeded as U-17's commanding officer by Linienschiffsleutnant Zdenko Hudecek.
+On 9 December, Skopinic was succeeded as U-17's commanding officer by Linienschiffsleutnant Zdenko Hudeček.

 By the end of December, U-17 was operating from Cattaro and patrolling off the Albanian and Montenegrin coasts.
-Hudecek and U-17 made two unsuccessful attacks on enemy destroyers in January.
-On 23 February, Hudecek attempted an attack on a cargo ship off Durazzo, but was discovered and depth charged.
+Hudeček and U-17 made two unsuccessful attacks on enemy destroyers in January.
+On 23 February, Hudeček attempted an attack on a cargo ship off Durazzo, but was discovered and depth charged.
 Two days later the submarine put into Cattaro to replace a broken gyrocompass with a new magnetic compass.

 In mid-March, U-17 shifted to patrol off the Italian coast once again and was attacked by air on 15 March off Brindisi.
 The Italian patrols continued until late May, when U-17 was sent to patrol in the Ionian Sea.
 Duty in the Straits of Otranto followed in June, as part of the plan to disrupt the Otranto Barrage.
 On 12 June, the submarine attempted an attack on an Italian Orfeo-class torpedo boat; the torpedo boat survived and repaid U-17 by dropping several depth charges nearby.
 On 10 July, U-17 torpedoed and sank the 680 MT Italian destroyer Impetuoso, The Italian ship had been guarding drifters, small fishing vessels with anti-submarine nets stretched between them as part of the Otranto Barrage.
 Impetuoso was the only ship sunk by U-17.
 The U-boat continued patrols in the Adriatic throughout the remainder of 1916.
 U-17 was depth charged by a destroyer off Fano on 14 September.
 Two days later, a failed attack on a steamer resulted in another depth charging of U-17, this time by an Orfeo-class torpedo boat.
 In early October, an air attack by two airplanes damaged U-17.